oplS16projects/Fred-s-Stockroom/template.md

 ### Data set or other source materials

 Our data for live stock prices is provided by Yahoo Finance.
 Other piece of data is the ticker symbols for each company listed on NYSE which is provided by wikipedia.
 We use markets-graph library to graphically display the live stock prices once the correct symbol is typed.
-We also use web-server-lib library to create a HTML base webpage.
+We also use web-server-lib library to create a HTML based web page.
 The user can compare stock prices of two or more companies and learn about the trend, price wave, recent spikes and many other things.

 ### Deliverable and Demonstration